 Do not be lulled into a false sense of security because H M Revenue & Customs have not got round to investigating your claim.

 Let Seatax ensure you are entitled to the claim before it is entered and sleep easy at night.

 Even if you qualify for a 100% claim or Non Residency, this may not be the end of reducing your tax liability.
 By using your allowances properly, it may be possible to relieve the burden of income tax from other sources of taxable income, this by means of utilising unused allowances.

 One of the most important aspects of our service is to identify and claim 100% exemption.

-Since 2004, the Revenue has restricted further those who are entitled to the relief, this by re-classification and not accepting offshore installation as “ships”.
+Since 2004, H M Revenue & Customs has restricted further those who are entitled to the relief, this by re-classification of qualifying vessels.

-Can you therefore be sure that the claim you make will not be investigated by the Revenue at a later date.
+Your claim can be investigated by H M Revenue & Customs at a later date.
 This appreciating that they may appear to pass your claim initially.
-However the evidence of the claims, i.e. airline tickets need to kept indefinately as the Inland Revenue can review the history of the claim at any time.
+However, the evidence of the claims, i.e. airline tickets need to be kept indefinitely as H M Revenue & Customs can review the history of the claim at any time.

-As we are constantly reviewing Revenue interpretations why not make use of our experience in this field to handle your claim.
+As we are constantly reviewing H M Revenue & Customs interpretations why not make use of our experience in this field to handle your claim.